MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/the-app-certification-process.md

 - Do not promote third-party apps during or after installation.
 - Submit your app only when it's finished.
 You're welcome to use your app's description to mention upcoming features, but make sure that your app does not contain incomplete sections, links to web pages that are under construction, or anything else that would give a customer the impression that your app is incomplete.
-- Scan your app with Microsoft Defender or any consumer antivirus software compatible with Windows to ensure it is free from any malware.
-- Test your app on several different configurations to ensure that it's as stable as possible.
+-- Test your app on several different configurations to ensure that it's as stable as possible.
 - Ensure that your app does not crash without network connectivity.
 Even if a connection is required to use your app, it needs to perform appropriately when no connection is present.
 - Provide any necessary info required to use your app, such as the username and password for a test account if your app requires users to log in to a service, or any steps required to access hidden or locked features.
-- Include a privacy policy URL if your app requires one; for example, if your app accesses any kind of personal information in any way or is otherwise required by law.
-To help determine if your app requires a privacy policy, review the [App Developer Agreement](/legal/windows/agreements/app-developer-agreement) and the [Microsoft Store Policies](/legal/windows/agreements/store-policies#105-personal-information)..
 - Make sure that your app's description clearly represents what it does.
 For help, see our guidance on [writing a great app description](../write-a-great-app-description.md).
 - Do not declare your app as accessible unless you have specifically engineered and tested it for accessibility scenarios.
 - Review the [Microsoft Store Policies](/legal/windows/agreements/store-policies) to ensure your app meets all the requirements listed there.